InconceivableVizzini/annealing-sudoku/README.md

-# A sudoku solving program
+# A sudoku solver

-This is a C program used to visualize solving a sudoku via a simulated annealing process.
-The program is not intended to be portable, the only target is my own machine.
+This program solves sudoku puzzles via simulated annealing.
+This is a quickly produced program intended to learn about monte carlo simulation, not an exercise in producing quality portable software.
+The code was automatically formatted by clang-format using the Chromium project's style.